MOVEMENT PRACTICE

 2024

-• Vision and Process: Art Inspired by Science, Mosesian Center for Arts, Watertown, MA
+• Vision and Process: Art Inspired by Science, Juried by Mosesian Center for Arts, Watertown, MA

 • School of the Museum of Fine Arts Show, SMFA, Boston, MA